jackdewinter/pymarkdown/docs/rules/rule_md010.md

 ### Failure Scenarios

-This rule triggers when any line of the document contains a hard tab character instead of using space characters for indentation.
+This rule triggers when any line of the document has a hard tab character.
 A simple example is:

 ```Markdown
 {tab}Indented Code Block